argonne-lcf/user-guides/docs/services/jenkins.md

 </figure>

 ### Triggers
-Triggers are events that intitiate tasks in Jenkins.
+Triggers are events that initiate tasks in Jenkins.
 Triggers can be called a few different ways, including directly by a user via the Build Now action (a time-based trigger similar to a Cron system), or based on commits made to source control.

 The example below shows a time-based configuration to run the job on a regular schedule.
 Details on the scheduling syntax can be found by clicking the blue question mark to the right of the Schedule field.